sideeffects/stats_core/README.md

 Core infrastructure for collecting statistics data and generating reports

-Follow the instructions in install.text
+Follow the instructions in INSTALL.txt